8bitpineapple/Block_Steam/README.md

 # Block_Steam
-A Batch file script to toggle steams access to the internet.
+A Batch file script to toggle Steams access to the internet.

 # To use:
 Download the batch file Block_Steam.bat